pgtipping/Synthalyst/memory-bank/progress.md

    - Supports language selection
    - Ready for future enhancements for task-based model selection

+The platform is functional with core features working well.
+Recent improvements to the language selector and model optimization have enhanced the user experience and backend efficiency.
+The focus is now on refining the existing features and implementing the remaining components.

 ## Known Issues (March 15, 2025)

 - No current issues with the implemented changes
 - Future work needed on backend model routing logic
 - Need to implement analytics for model usage tracking
+- Need to implement proper error handling for API failures
+- Performance optimization needed for large content generation
+- Mobile responsiveness needs improvement in some areas
+- Need to add more comprehensive testing